US and Russia try to lower temperature in Ukraine crisis | Politics

 Blinken said Lavrov repeated Russia's insistence that it has no plans to invade Ukraine but stressed that the US and its allies were not convinced of that.

-“We're looking at what is visible to all, and it is deeds and actions and not words that make all the difference,” he said.
+“We're looking at what is visible to all, and it is deeds and actions and not words that make all the difference,” he said, adding that Russia should remove its troops from the Ukrainian border if it wanted to prove its point.

 The US and its NATO allies have flatly rejected those demands and say that Russian President Vladimir Putin knows they are nonstarters.
 They have said they're open to less dramatic moves.